-On the highway, the speed limit is 130 km/h, while in the extra-urban roads (Strada Statale or SS) is 110 km/h or 90 km/h.
+On the highway, the speed limit is 130 km/h, while on the extra-urban roads (Strada Statale or SS) is 110 km/h or 90 km/h.
 When it rains, the speed limit is lower, and also in some areas where it’s marked by a sign.

 When driving in Rome and all of Italy, drinking is not allowed.
-If you have your license for less than three years, there is zero alcohol tolerance, while if you are a more experienced driver, the legal alcohol limit is 0.05%.
+If you have had your license for less than three years, there is zero alcohol tolerance, while if you are a more experienced driver, the legal alcohol limit is 0.05%.

 Can I drive a right-side steering-wheel car in Rome?

 Although it is not the norm in Italy, you can drive a car with a right-side steering wheel.
 Just be sure to still keep the right and pay attention to the signs and road markings, as they will be oriented for left-side drivers.

 The main issue with the right-side steering wheel cars in Italy comes when you want to surpass another vehicle as you won’t be able to see if another vehicle is coming your way until you completely change lanes.